-- 1. Generate an enabled external interrupt. - The T89C51CC02 provides capability to exit from Power-down using INT0#,
+- 1. Generate an enabled external interrupt. - The T89C5115 provides capability to exit from Power-down using INT0#, INT1#.

 Hardware clears PD bit in PCON register which starts the oscillator and restores the clocks to the CPU and peripherals.
-Using INTx# input, execution resumes when the input is released (see Figure 9) while using KINx input, execution resumes after counting 1024 clock ensuring the oscillator is restarted properly (see Figure 8).
+Using INTx# input, execution resumes when the input is released (See Figure 8).
 Execution resumes with the interrupt service routine.
 Upon completion of the interrupt service routine, program execution resumes with the instruction immediately following the instruction that activated Power-down mode.

-- 1. The external interrupt used to exit Power-down mode must be configured as level sensitive (INT0# and INT1#) and must be assigned the highest priority.
-In addition. the duration of the interrupt must be long enough to allow the oscillator to stabilize.
+- Notes: 1.
+The external interrupt used to exit Power-down mode must be configured as level sensitive (INT0# and INT1#) and must be assigned the highest priority.
+In addition, the duration of the interrupt must be long enough to allow the oscillator to stabilize.
 The execution will only resume when the interrupt is deasserted. - 2.
 Exit from power-down by external interrupt does not affect the SFRs nor the internal RAM content.

-Figure 9.
+Figure 8.
 Power-down Exit Waveform Using INT1:0#